 It’s important to know that the various subspecies of honeybee found on our landscapes here in America date back to 1622 with the arrival of fellow European migrants.
 Thus, they are not a native bee to this landscape.
 Like other bee species from other continents, they’ve become “naturalized” and contribute to the detailed task of pollinating various food crops, wild and domesticated.
 That is valuable.

 However, when it comes to thinking about the ecological connectivity and function that support bird populations, it’s critical to recognize that native bees are much more acclimated to pollinating the native plants that thrive there.
 In fact, that is what they’re best at.

-Sure, they don’t make honey, but when you take into account that one mason bee can pollinate at a rate 100 percent more efficiently than a honeybee, it becomes alarming to think that we don’t fully acknowledge this critical environmental service.
+Sure, they don’t make honey, but when you take into account that one mason bee can pollinate twice as efficiently as a honeybee, it becomes alarming to think that we don’t fully acknowledge this critical environmental service.
 And yet the food supply for birds and humans rely heavily on it!

 Here in Colorado we have more than 900 species of native bees.
 When thinking about pollinating, it’s important to understand that generalists are our best pollinators.
 Honeybees are known to be specialists.
 When they find a preferred forage source, they will continuously revisit that source to return nectar and pollen to the hive, even if it’s a good distance away (sometimes many miles).
 Like bumblebees, they work within the context of a social structure.
 There are different levels of responsibilities and duties to make that “society” function.